CUBRID/cubrid-manual/en/sql/function/typecast_fn.rst

 	| Other formats           | Same as the length of the format | Same as the length of the format |
 	+-------------------------+----------------------------------+----------------------------------+

-	The following example shows execution of the database by setting the environment variable **CUBRID_LANG** to "en_US.iso88591".
+	The following example shows execution of the database by setting the environment variable **CUBRID_CHARSET** to "en_US.iso88591".

 	.. code-block:: sql

 		--set the initial locale as en_US.iso88591
-		export CUBRID_LANG=en_US.iso88591
+		export CUBRID_CHARSET=en_US.iso88591

 		--creating a table having date/time type columns CREATE TABLE datetime_tbl(a TIME, b DATE, c TIMESTAMP, d DATETIME);